dubrovskayya/proj/event_bot/README.md

 Selenium is used to scrape up-to-date event data, while Aiogram handles the bot's interaction and state management.

+The bot's interaction flow is handled in `bot.py`.
-The bot logic is implemented in the `EventBot` class located in `bot_class.py`, which manages the entire bot flow, including fetching categories, dates, and locations.
+The bot's core logicis implemented in the `EventBot` class located in `bot_class.py`.